 So, is imparting responsibility to today’s adolescents a “mission impossible”?
 Fortunately, teaching teens responsibility is possible!
 By using intentional and consistent discipline, parents can see their kids grow into responsible adults.

 • Teaching responsibility requires parents to set clear expectations and enforce consistent consequences.

 • Make sure the consequences of failing to meet expectations are appropriate.

 • Include your teenager in creating the consequences.
-Creating consequences are something you do with your teenagers, not to them.
+Creating consequences is something you do with your teenagers, not to them.

 • Present consequences as a choice.
-Choices within limits provide teenagers with opportunities to learn to make good decisions because they make the decision. (“Either come home at dinnertime or miss eating.”
+Choices within limits provide teenagers with opportunities to learn to make good decisions because they make the decisions. (“Either come home at dinnertime or miss eating.”
 “Either drive the speed limit, or I will drive.”
-“You can either feed your dog or we will give it away.”)
+“You can either feed your dog, or we will give it away.”)

 • Consistently follow through if your teenager has chosen the consequences.

 • Administer the consequence in a friendly, rather than hostile, punitive manner.
 There is no need for nagging or lecturing.